Dharwad: History

 In 1685, the fort was taken by the Mughal emperor Aurangzeb, and Dharwad, on the break-up of the Mughal empire, fell under the sway of the Maratha Peshwa of Pune.
 In 1764, the province was overrun by Hyder Ali of the Mysore, who in 1778 captured the fort of Dharwad.
 The fort was retaken in 1791 by the Marathas.
 After the final defeat of the Peshwa by the British in 1818, Dharwar was incorporated into the territory of the British East India Company's Bombay Presidency.
 During the early 19th century, when the British were expanding their domains, they faced a lot of opposition from local rulers, including Baba Saheb of Nargund and Kittur Chennamma.

 Geography

 Climate

 Hubli-Dharwad has a tropical wet and dry climate.
-Summers are hot and dry, lasting from late February to early June.
+Summers are relatively mild and dry, lasting from late February to early June.
 They are followed by the monsoon season, with moderate temperatures and a large amount of precipitation.
 Temperatures are fairly moderate from late October to early February, with virtually no rainfall.
 Dharwad is 750 meters above sea level.
 The average yearly rainfall is 838 mm.